genesis-ai-dev/codex-scripture-viewer/README.md

 The Scripture Viewer Extension is a dedicated Visual Studio Code extension designed to enhance the reading experience of scripture texts within Codex notebooks.
 This extension specifically targets `.codex` notebook files, rendering the scripture text as formatted text in a custom webview.
 It aims to provide a seamless and enriched scripture reading experience directly within the Visual Studio Code environment.

-> Note: This extension is a focused tool within the broader Codex Scripture Editor Extension suite, emphasizing scripture viewing in a well-formatted manner.
-It is currently under active development, and feedback or issue reporting is highly encouraged through our [GitHub repository](https://github.com/genesis-ai-dev/scripture-viewer-extension).
+> Note: This extension is a focused tool within the broader Codex Scripture Editor Extension suite, emphasizing scripture translation.
+It is currently under active development, and feedback or issue reporting is highly encouraged through our [GitHub repository](https://github.com/genesis-ai-dev/codex-scripture-viewer).

 Discover more about the Scripture Viewer Extension through our [documentation](https://scripture-viewer-extension.gitbook.io/).